 Yijing uses hexagrams composed of six different lines of yin and yang to represent the temporal position of a particular situation.
-The hexagram provides an overall image of the situation, while each line indicates a temporal progression and expresses different characteristics concerning the past and future.
+The hexagram provides an overall image of the situation, while each line indicates a progression and expresses different temporal characteristics concerning the past and future.
 This change process is similar to evolution in that it is not teleological, but instead involves the emergence of things and events from undifferentiated situations through interactions with the environment.
-In this sense, the Yijing can be seen as a tool for understanding the complex and dynamic nature of the world and the processes by which it evolves over time (Chang, 2009) within the tian ren di (Heaven-Human-Earth) framework.
-Chang (2009) further clarified character. tian, the Confucian concept of heaven, permeates everything and achieves self-realization through creativity.
-Between tiandi, the space presents ji7, and this space is characterized as Yijing cosmological time, which is described by Chai (2014) as a state of primal chaos, and the observed time is the causal (or the durational time in an event, refer to Figure 1) of everyday human experience.
-This primal chaos is illustrated in Figure 3 as the hundun.
-In quantum terms, Šorli and Čelan (2021) named it "superfluid quantum space-SQS that is the primordial energy of the universe".
+In this sense, the Yijing can be seen as a tool for understanding the complex and dynamic nature of the world and the processes by which it evolves over time (Chang, 2009) within the 天人地 tian ren di(Heaven-Human-Earth) framework.
+Chang (2009) further clarified

-Many expressions used to designate heaven in the Yijing are not discrete terms, but paired compounds such as tiandi and qiankun , implying that a single term would not constitute a self-sufficient entity.
+Many expressions used to designate heaven in the Yijing are not discrete terms, but paired compounds such as tiandi 天地 and qiankun 乾坤, implying that a single term would not constitute a self-sufficient entity.
 Nevertheless, some interpreters tried to relate tian with God or heaven in the Judeo- Christian tradition (p.
 220).